cjdoris/Cliff.jl/README.md

 Argument("--tag"; choices = ["red", "blue"], repeat = true)
 ```

-## Quick Start
+### Constructing parsers

-In code, bring 🏔️ Cliff into scope with `using Cliff`:
+Bring Cliff into scope with `using Cliff` and assemble your parser from the building blocks above:

 ```julia
 using Cliff